nanorocksArchive/valuta.php.mk/README.md

 - `GET /api/list` - show all exchange rates
 - `GET /api/converter/@from/@to/@price` - convert money value from deference value
 - `GET /api/history/@value` - 15 days history for deference money types

+## PHP unit tests
+We use TDD and PHPUnit as development pattern for building the API.

 ## Docker Devbox - API